-Many States have never de iure recognised the incorporation of the Baltic Republics by the USSR, to which several States did refer.
-E.g. Norway: "Predicating the non-recognition of the illegal incorporation of Lithuania into the former Soviet Union", and the United Kingdom, the latter which: "... never recognised de iure the forcible incorporation of the former Baltic States in
+Many States have never de iure recognised the incorporation of the Baltic Republics by the USSR, to which several States refer.
+For example, Norway: "Predicating the non-recognition of the illegal incorporation of Lithuania into the former Soviet Union". and the United Kingdom which: "... never recognised de iure the forcible incorporation of the former Baltic States in the Soviet Union".
+However, the United Kingdom did acknowledge that the Baltic States were in fact no longer independent States.
+66